cunicu/cunicu/docs/Configuration.md

 # Configuration

-This page describes the ways of configuring the ɯice daemon (`wice daemon`).
+This page describes the ways of configuring the cunicu daemon (`wice daemon`).

 ## Command Line Flags